Table of Contents

 While reading up on results is exciting, particularly for people with difficult eye problems lasting for years, this is a major eye surgery.
 As a result, the recovery can stretch on for weeks or even months.

-You'll head home from surgery with eye protection.
+You will head home from surgery with eye protection.
 The next day, your eyes might feel:

 Experts say your vision can change during: